vegarkarlsen/powershell-profile/README.md

 If you dont have the permissions to run the install script you can manually copy the config files to the right directories.

 ### Fonts
-I currenlty uses the patched MesloLGS NF font from powerlevel10k.
-The font can be downloaded direclty from the [powerlevel10k-project](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k).
+I currently uses the patched MesloLGS NF font from powerlevel10k.
+The font can be downloaded direclty from the [powerlevel10k-project](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k) on github.